 Ranking the Best Online Graduate Schools: College Consensus Methodology

 To rank the best online graduate schools, College Consensus began with our vast field of Consensus-ranked colleges and universities.
-We narrowed down our pool with institutions offering at least 3 fully-online master’s degrees.
+We narrowed down our pool with institutions offering at least 3 fully-online master’s degree programs.
 Finally, we ranked them according to their Consensus score.
-Prospective students can be sure College Consensus has the most comprehensive and inclusive ranking of the best online graduate schools.
+Prospective students can be sure College Consensus has the most comprehensive and inclusive ranking of the best graduate schools for online master’s degrees.

 Stanford UniversityStanford, CA

 University of North Carolina at Chapel HillChapel Hill, NC

 Columbia University in the City of New YorkNew York, NY

 University of Wisconsin-MadisonMadison, WI

 University of Washington-Seattle CampusSeattle, WA

 Johns Hopkins UniversityBaltimore, MD